gregconradismith/computational-biology-lab-at-william-and-mary-examples/README.md

 ## License

-These materials are licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) License - see the LICENSE.md file for details.
+These materials are released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) - see the LICENSE.md file for details.